opendilab/DI-engine-docs/source/20_spec/config_spec.rst

       For ICM algorithm，the general algorithm is the module proposed in the paper combined with a baseline algorithm,，其对应的 config 名称，按照<env_name>\_<模块名>\_<baseline_name>\_config.py
       命名，例如 cartpole_icm_offppo_config.py

-   -  If the algorithm has on-policy and off-policy ，统一在 config.py 文件名和文件中相关变量名，使用 onppo/offppo 区分 on-policy 和 off-policy 版的算法。例如对于 PPO 算法的 config, hopper_ppo_config.py should be changed to hopper_onppo_config.py。
+   -  If the algorithm has verious versions of on-policy and off-policy ，please unify the name of config.py file and related varible names in the file，and use of onppo/offppo to distinguish on-policy and off-policy versions of the algorithm.
+For example，for the config of the PPO algorithm, hopper_ppo_config.py should be changed to hopper_onppo_config.py。

 -  exp_name field